 "The Day the Earth Stood Still" went on to be the weekend winner at the box office, making about $31 million.
 That was probably close to $31 million more than the original made when it opened in 1951.

-In those days, sci-fi fantasy was a staple at the drive-in, where, everyone knew, the real entertainment didn’t have much to do with watching the movie.
-This one was a sci-fi parable in which an alien from outer space and his big robot bring things to a standstill on the blue planet.
+In those days, sci-fi fantasy was a staple at the drive-in, where, everyone knew, the real entertainment didn't have much to do with watching the movie.
+The one was a sci-fi parable in which an alien from outer space and his big robot bring things to a standstill on the blue planet.